 The tenant eviction ban has left landlords unable to evict troublesome tenants.
 A knock on effect of this could be that their properties are neglected to a larger extent and end up costing them more to put right.
 Crucially, they could also miss out on attracting new tenants now that demand from tenants has rebounded strongly (Knight Frank).

-Troublesome tenants got you falling into mortgage arrears?
+Troublesome tenants got you falling into house repayments arrears?
 Save your cash & credit rating today!

 Financial loss when selling

 Landlords looking to sell off part of a portfolio to release equity may be severely hampered by this extension to the eviction ban.
 Selling a tenanted property is no easy feat and can often limit your pool of potential buyers to investors or fellow landlords looking to upscale their portfolio.